Gennady Gor, NJIT

 High School Student (Summer 2022)

-Josh is a rising senior at St. Joseph High School and is a part of the Liberty Science Center Partners in Science Program.
+Josh attended St. Joseph High School and was a part of the Liberty Science Center Partners in Science Program.
 He worked with Ella Ivanova and Matthew Stickles on a project to develop theoretical predictions and models for surface tension and viscosity of organophosphorus liquids.
+He continued as a mechanical engineering student at Rutgers University.

 Siddarth Kunisetty